BTT-BrightsideHealth/Brightside_Health_Team1A/README.md

 ---

-## 🙏 **Acknowledgements** (Optional but encouraged)
+## 🙏 **Acknowledgements**

-Thank your Challenge Advisor, host company representatives, TA, and others who supported your project.
+We want to thank our Challenge Advisors Andrew and Diane, our coach Harshini, and others who supported our project.